nelsonseabe/casson-pinn-parametric/README.md

 This is a **physics-constrained neural network** rather than a classical PINN, as it enforces the constitutive relation instead of the full Navier–Stokes PDE.

 ## 📊 Results
 - Mean error: ~1e-3 m/s
 - Accurate plug region representation
 - Strong generalization to unseen viscosity values

-## 🎬 Visualization

-A Manim animation of the training and some results is included:

-`media/casson_parametric_PINN.mp4`